 Granted, those are a little old now.
 The new slogan is "Become yourself".

 Several years back there was a slew of "combined armed forces" recruitment ads for the US military, with the slogan "Army, Navy, Airforce, Marines, what a great place to start!".
 The message of which was apparently, "We don't care which service you join, just join one."
 In these commercials, the soldiers were seen driving tanks and shooting rifles and running through the woods, the airmen were seen flying (or repairing) jets, the sailors were working with electronics onboard ships, and the marines... were standing in formation, looking pretty in their full dress blues, including sabres, and basically doing a whole lot of nothing.
 Many active duty service members in the Army, Airforce, and Navy found this hilarious.

 This trope is parodied in the classic Marx Brothers film, Duck Soup, where Chico notes that Harpo's working in a new military recruitment drive; which consists solely on him banging a drum while wearing a sandwich sign saying, "Join the Army and see the Navy!".
 While walking around on the battlefield.

-Private Benjamin has Judy Benjamin joining the Army thinking it is all travel and fun, like the adverts (an image reinforced by an unscrupulous recruiter).
+Private Benjamin has Judy Benjamin joining the Army thinking it's all travel and fun, like in the adverts (an image reinforced by an unscrupulous recruiter).